-Dana Kay, founder, and CEO of Our Road to Thrive and creator of the ‘ADHD Thrive Method 4 Kids’ program, holds this belief firmly: “Without a healthy diet, any supplement, medication or treatment will not work,” she explains.
+Dana Kay, founder, and CEO of ADHD Thrive Institute and creator of the ‘ADHD Thrive Method 4 Kids’ program, holds this belief firmly: “Without a healthy diet, any supplement, medication or treatment will not work,” she explains.
 As the parent of a child with once-untameable ADHD, Kay felt as though she tried everything.
 But in the pursuit of reducing her son’s chronic tantrums and emotional outbursts, she learned that a foundation could not be built without taking away the foods that inflame the brain, body, and gut.

 “I could put my kids through college with the amount I spent on supplements before finally realizing the truth.
 We needed to take ownership and responsibility for his diet.
 When you’re building a house without a solid foundation, it is going to fall down.
 The body is the same.”